yyhz76/Kaggle-Competition---Kenyan-Food-Image-Classification/README.md

 # Summary
 Trained 50 epochs using modified ResNet152 network

-Modified the original ResNet152 single fully connected layer to 2 fully connected layers with 2 dropout layers
+Replaced the original single fully connected layer in ResNet152 to 2 fully connected layers with 2 dropout layers

 Unfreezed Layer 4 in the original ResNet152 network and the 2 newly added fully connected layers.
 Freezed all other layers (Transfer Learning)